tharungurunathan/human-activity-recognition-system/README.md

 # Academic Context

-This project was developed for academic coursework focused on machine learning and activity recognition using wearable sensor data.
+This project was developed as part of academic coursework focused on machine learning and sensor-based activity recognition.

 The work includes:
-- model experimentation
+- feature engineering
-- dimensionality reduction analysis
+- dimensionality reduction
-- comparative classifier evaluation
+- classifier evaluation
+- exploratory analysis
-- performance visualization
+- visualization-based interpretation

 ---